 I’m not a big fan of baby shower games; and since most guests don’t care for them either, I usually just stick to socializing and opening gifts.
 However, there are a few activities that I have done over the years that have been a big hit with baby shower attendees.
 One of my friends is a big crafter, so for her we did onesie/bib decorating as the game/activity.

 Another thing I have done, is used scrapbook paper and stickers (again, going along with the nursery/baby shower theme) to create 4×6-inch cards and asked guests to write down tips, words of encouragement, funny jokes/Mom stories, etc. I then slipped these into a little photo album and gave it to the new Mom at the end of the shower, telling her to read the book during those tired late night feedings.

-For my sister’s shower, since this was baby number two and since she had already had a shower at work, she requested that we have a “storybook” shower.
+For this pink and gold baby shower, since this was baby number two and since the Mom to be had already had a shower at work, she requested that we have a “storybook” shower.
 Just like a “diaper shower” where you ask guests to “stock the Mom to be with diapers and wipes” a “storybook shower”, is where you ask guests to bring a favorite children’s book in lieu of other gifts.

 A storybook shower is a great idea for a Mom who is having their second baby or if the new Mom already had one or two showers and may already have a lot of baby things.
-Since my sister’s family loves to read, the hope is that the books she is gifted are geared towards little girls since she already has a lot of little boy books.
+Since this family loves to read, the hope is that the books they are gifted are geared towards little girls since she already has a lot of little boy books.

-Keeping with the “storybook” theme, for her baby shower activity, I printed a blank ABC “book” and had each guest pick a letter, draw a picture and sign their name/leave a note on their letter/book page.
-I then slipped these into a binder with page protectors and had a custom alphabet book for my new niece.
+Keeping with the “storybook” theme, for the baby shower activity, I printed a blank ABC “book” and had each guest pick a letter, draw a picture and sign their name/leave a note on their letter/book page.
+I then slipped these into a binder with page protectors and had a custom alphabet book for the new baby.

 Helpful Tips and Information: